mikeorr/WebHelpers2/README.txt

 framework or template engine.
 A brief outline is below, but see the documentation and module docstrings for a more complete list.

+Documentation is in the docs/ directory or read the `online documentation`_.
+(It includes instructions on migrating from Webhelpers.)

 ``constants``
     Country codes, states and provinces.